lytves/mflix-mongodb-for-java-developers/README.rst

 ================
-Welcome to M220J
+Welcome to M220J - MongoDB University
 ================

-In this course we will be exploring how to use MongoDB in the Java environment.
+In this `M220J MongoDB for Java Developers course: <https://university.mongodb.com/courses/M220J/about/>`_ we will be exploring how to use MongoDB in the Java environment.
 We will be looking into:

 - Different versions and flavors of the MongoDB Java driver